That’s life, right?

 In coin collecting, ‘tarnish’ (which coin collectors usually refer to either as color or tone) is something desired.
 It makes the coin original.
 Coin collectors like original coins — not ones that have been buffed up.

 And, by the way, cleaning a coin can cause it permanent damage.
-Yep — using baking soda, toothpaste, salt, or any other concoction you’ve probably seen online to clean your coins will put countless tiny hairline scratches on the coin, removing metal.
+Yep — using baking soda, toothpaste, salt, or any other household items you’ve probably seen online to clean your coins will put countless tiny hairline scratches on the coin, removing metal.
 And vinegar, hot sauce, and ketchup?
 Oye — the number of pretty pennies that have been permanently scarred with that list of cleaning agents is too long to cite.

 Again, vinegar, ketchup, hot sauce, copper brightener, and other things used to clean pennies permanently affect the coin’s metal and will not only cause the coin to look unnatural.
 The chemical reactions during a cleaning will forever change the way that coin naturally tones and ages.
 The results are virtually never good.